 "SECTUMSEMPRA!" bellowed Harry from the floor, waving his wand wildly.

 Blood spurted from Malfoy's face and chest as though he had been slashed with an invisible sword.
-He staggered backward and collapsed onto the waterlogged floor with a great splash, his
+He staggered backward and collapsed onto the waterlogged floor with a great splash, his wand falling from his limp right hand.

 "No —" gasped Harry.